Best Vegan Lingerie Brands in 2022 – Buyer’s Guide

 Some women love the feel of cotton, while others prefer hemp.
 However, if you’re one of the few that know how epic organic bamboo can be, consider the PETA-approved Boody that caters to both men and women.

 Bamboo’s sustainability stems from the fact that we cut it like a lawn, so it regenerates easily and in no time.
 It also grows in very diverse climates and can handle droughts, so we don’t need to waste water on it.
 As a pest-resistant plant, it needs no harmful pesticides that end up harming nearby animals.
+The idea of cutting bamboo like a lawn, enabling it to regenerate swiftly and effortlessly, resonated deeply with my appreciation for nature’s resilience.

 6. Thinx